mbkProgrammer/quiz-by-javascript/README.md

 # quiz
-make quiz app by js and array
+make quiz app by js and array ez